paragonie/halite/README.md

 [contact Paragon Initiative Enterprises](https://paragonie.com/contact) to inquire about commercial support options.

+If you need an easy way to migrate from older versions of Halite, check out [halite-legacy](https://github.com/paragonie/halite-legacy).

 ## Using Halite in Your Project

 Check out the [documentation](doc).
 The basic Halite API is designed for simplicity: